Here's what you need to know...

 As for the "build too slow" criticism, people tell me that they don't want to take three months to build up their strength.
 Where are you going to be in a year?
 Fuck that, where are you going to be in five years, when you're still benching 205 with your ass halfway off the bench?

 The pursuit of strength is not a six-month or one-year pursuit.
 It's a 30-year pursuit for me.
-You gotta be smart about it.
+You've got to be smart about it.
 But everyone wants everything right now.

 4 Rookie Mistakes to Avoid